T0nyX1ang/phase-10/README.md

 a card game

 ## notice
-It's just a very raw version which hasn't fiinished.
+It's just a very raw version which hasn't finished.
 You can just play 1 phase and with less than 10 person on 1 computer!!!
 </br>More version will come soon!
 </br>Linux-version only!